Stolz/Assets/README.md

 	Override default folder for pipelined assets.
 Don't use trailing slash!.

-Is it possible to **change config options on the fly** by passing an array of settings to the `config()` method.
+It is possible to **change any config options on the fly** by passing an array of settings to the `config()` method.
 Usefull if some assets use a different base directory or if you want to pipeline some assets and skip others from the pipeline. i.e:

 	{{ Assets::reset()->add('do-not-pipeline-this.js')->js() }}
 	{{ Assets::reset()->add('please-pipeline-this.js')->config(array('pipeline' => true))->js() }}